Baking on a budget: our top money saving tips

 Find our picks of the best offers in our dedicated deals library

-You don’t need the book
+You don’t need a recipe book

 The Great British Bake Off release an accompanying book for each series.
 So, if you’re tempted to purchase one to help turn you into a star baker, why not consider purchasing one of the previous season’s books instead.